prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

 Exposing the Prometheus or Alertmanager web UI via an `Ingress` object is requires a running ingress controller.
 If you are unfamiliar with Ingress, have a look at the [documentation](https://kubernetes.io/docs/user-guide/ingress/).

 This example was tested with the [nginx ingress controller](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx).
-For a quickstart for running the nginx ingress controller run:
+For a quick-start for running the nginx ingress controller run:

 ```
 kubectl create -f https://raw.githubusercontent.com/kubernetes/contrib/master/ingress/controllers/nginx/rc.yaml